ckfinancedefi/docs/docs/get-started/get-started-bsc.md

 ## Setting up CK Finance

-Follow these guides to get everything set up to use PancakeSwap, or feel free to jump to the guide you need if you've been doing okay but lost your way.
+Follow these guides to get everything set up to use CK Finance, or feel free to jump to the guide you need if you've been doing okay but lost your way.

 [Create a Wallet](https://docs.ck.app/docs/get-started/create-a-wallet/)
 [Get BEP20 Tokens](https://docs.ck.app/docs/get-started/get-bep20-tokens/)